DaHaiz/ngFlowchart/README.md

 * `model` The model.
 * `selected-objects` The selected nodes and edges as objects.
 Example: `[{id: 1, name: "First node", {...}}, {source: 1, destination: 2}]`
 * `edge-style` "line" or "curved".
+* `automatic-resize` Set to `true` to grow the canvas when dragging nodes to the border.
 * `callbacks` Object with callbacks.
   * `edgeAdded` will be called if an edge is added by ngFlowchart.
   * `edgeDoubleClick(event, edge)` will be called when an edge is doubleclicked.